NBISweden/knowledgetransfercrashcourses/GitCrashCourse/README.md

 using it.

 #### Additional info
-There's also nice information and very good tutorials about conda available in the **Tools in reproducible research** [course material](https://uppsala.instructure.com/courses/51980).
+There's also a very good tutorial about conda available in the **Tools in reproducible research** [course material](https://uppsala.instructure.com/courses/51980).